 Week 10: Can the Sceptic Be Answered?
 Part 1

 Required reading Rinard, Susanna.
 'Reasoning One's Way out of Scepticism' LINK

 Optional further reading Pryor, J. ‘The Skeptic and the Dogmatist’ LINK Pryor, J. ‘What’s Wrong with Moore’s Argument?’
 LINK Chalmers, D. ‘The Matrix as Metaphysics’ LINK Vogel, J. ‘Cartesian Skepticism and Inference to the Best Explanation’ LINK Williamson, T. ‘Scepticism and Evidence’ LINK Sosa, E. ‘Philosophical Skepticism and Epistemic Circularity'

-Week 11: Can Scepticism Be Answered?
+Week 11: Can the Sceptic Be Answered?
 Part 2

 Required reading Lewis, David.
 ‘Elusive Knowledge’ LINK

 Optional further reading J. Ichikawa, Introduction to The Routledge Handbook of Epistemic Contextualism J. Ichikawa, Selections from Contextualizing Knowledge